admiralchip/laymans-guide-to-javascript/README.md

 **Expression:** Code that produces a value

-**Binding:** Something that stores a value.
+**Binding:** Something that stores a value; a variable.
 This value can be changed.
+It can also be a function.

 **const:** One of the keywords used to make a binding.
 Short form of "constant".